Mohamedou Ould Slahi: Torture

-Schmidt-Furlow Report

 A 2007 Wall Street Journal report paraphrased an incident described in the 2005 Schmidt-Furlow Report, an investigation by the Department of Defense into detainee treatment at Guantanamo following FBI allegations of torture used by DOD interrogators in the early years of Guantanamo:

 On July 17, 2003, a masked interrogator told Mr. Slahi he had dreamed of watching detainees dig a grave....
 The interrogator said he saw "a plain, pine casket with [Mr. Slahi's] identification number painted in orange lowered into the ground."

 In the summer of 2003, Slahi was repeatedly subjected to the use of an interrogation technique which the Schmidt-Furlow Report stated had been prohibited by the Secretary of Defense on December 2, 2002.

 What was not revealed until 2008 was that in a March 14, 2003, legal opinion memo issued by John Yoo of the Office of Legal Counsel, Department of Justice, to the General Counsel of the Department of Defense, Yoo advised that federal laws related to torture and other abuses did not apply to interrogations overseas.
 At that point the Bush administration contended that Guantanamo Bay was outside US jurisdiction.
 The Defense Department used this memo to authorize the use of "enhanced interrogation techniques" at Guantanamo and in Iraq.
 Also, by 2005, The New York Times reported that by an April 2003 memo from Rumsfeld to General James T. Hill, commander of United States Southern Command, responsible for Guantanamo Bay, Rumsfeld authorized 24 specific permitted interrogation techniques to be used.
 Jack Goldsmith, head of the Office of Legal Counsel, withdrew the Yoo Torture Memos in June 2004 and advised federal agencies not to rely on them.

-Slahi's lawyers in 2008 threatened to sue Mauritanian, Jordanian and US officials over his torture.
+Slahi's lawyers in 2008 threatened to sue Mauritanian, Jordanian and U.S. officials over his torture.

-Senate Armed Services Committee Report

 The United States Senate Committee on Armed Services produced a report titled Inquiry into the Treatment of Detainees in U.S. Custody on November 20, 2008.
 It contains information about the treatment of Slahi and others at Guantanamo before 2005.